Lazy Quantum Walks with Native Multiqubit Gates: Abstract

 \section{Abstract}

-Quantum walks, the quantum analogue to the classical random walk, have been shown to model fluid dynamics.
+Quantum walks, the quantum analogue of the classical random walk, have been shown to underpin quantum algorithms for fluid dynamics.
+We propose the quantum half-adder gate method for quantum walks as a good benchmark algorithm, specifically to compare native two-qubit gate and native multiqubit gate implementations.
 Neutral atom hardware is a promising choice of platform for implementing quantum walks due to its ability to implement native multiqubit ($\geq\!3$-qubit) gates and to dynamically re-arrange qubits.
-Using error modelling for multiqubit Rydberg gates via two-photon adiabatic rapid passage, we present the gate sequences and predicted final state fidelities for some toy quantum walks, including `lazy' quantum walks.
-These `lazy' quantum walks include a rest state and therefore provide an integral step towards quantum walks for fluid simulation.
+Using detailed realistic error modelling for multiqubit Rydberg gates via two-photon adiabatic rapid passage, we present the gate sequences and predicted final state fidelities for some small one dimensional quantum walks, including lazy quantum walks; lazy quantum walks include a rest state, which is needed for quantum walks for fluid simulation.
+Our simulations pinpoint the sweet spot where native multiqubit gates provide an advantage compared with decomposing the gate into multiple smaller higher fidelity gates.